codezaur/StarWarsBattle/README.md

 # Star Wars Battles

-This project was made with use of Star Wars API (https://swapi.co/) and generated with Angular version 7.3.8.
+This project was made with use of Star Wars API (https://swapi.co/) and Angular version 8.2.14

 ## To run on you local server